lab900-johan-cosemans/labgpt/README.md

 Note:
   - This bot will remember the conversation history and continue the conversation
   - To reset thread, simply type `close` or `stop` or wait 30 minutes
+  - If 30 minutes have passed, and you want to continue the conversation, use `reopen` or `continue` to extend it

 ## Setup